Marathon training has a way of slowly taking over your life.

 #4: Revisit your goals.

-When reconnecting with your why, if your original goal doesn’t make sense anymore, don’t be afraid to revise it.
+Having a goal is the first step toward motivation.
+But that goal must be something you believe in.
+When reconnecting with your why, if your original goal no longer makes sense, don’t be afraid to revise it.

 Maybe finishing a marathon isn’t the right fit right now for your life—but a half marathon PR could be.
-It’s okay to bend with life!
+It’s okay to bend with life.

 There will always be other marathons.